 Most DUI license suspensions require a “hard suspension” period that typically lasts for 30 days but can be as long as 90 days.
-During this time you cannot apply for a restricted license.
+During this time, you cannot apply for a restricted license.
 However, afterward, eligible cases can apply to have their license reinstated on a restricted basis.
-Those with a restricted license are typically limited to drive to school, work, medical appointments, and any other destinations deemed necessary.
+Those with a restricted license are typically limited to driving to school, work, medical appointments, and any other destinations deemed necessary.

 Schedule Your Free, No-Obligation Consultation with a San Diego DUI Attorney

 As a Former Deputy District Attorney, Pedro Bernal, Esq. has handled hundreds of criminal cases in California.
 For almost a decade, he learned the strategies used by prosecutors.
 Today, he brings that knowledge and experience to your side.

 If you were arrested for DUI in San Diego, do not wait until the prosecution has had months to build a case against you.
 Contact Bernal Law today for your free, no-obligation consultation.
 Call (619) 736-9092 or reach out to us online to get started.
 DUI defense Attorney Bernal is also fluent in both English and Spanish.